tgag17/QOSF_Mentorship_Task/README.md

 # QOSF_Mentorship_Task
-Solution of TASK 3 for the QOSF Mentorship Program
+Hi!
+Here I present a solution to TASK 3 for the QOSF Mentorship Program